-5 Government or enterprises of the Republic, and includes any transport network or network for the delivery of electricity or water; "Minister" means the Cabinet member responsible for policing; "National Commissioner" means the National Commissioner of the South African Police Service, appointed in accordance with section 207(1) of the Constitution; "organ of state" means an 'organ of state' as defined in section 239 of the Constitution; "person in control of a critical infrastructure" means- 10 (a) the owner of a critical infrastructure; (b) the person who, by virtue of- (i) any right acquired from a person referred to in paragraph (a); (ii) any other right acquired from any other person; or (iii) operation of law, occupies, possesses, is in control of, or is responsible for the operation or 15 administration of such a critical infrastructure; or (c) the Head of a Government department or the head of any other organ of state who occupies, possesses, is in control of, or is responsible for the operation or administration of a critical infrastructure, and includes any employee acting in 20 such post: "police official" means a member of the South African Police Service as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995); "prescribe" means prescribed by regulation; "regulatory measures" means any security measure that must be implemented as provided for in this Act: 25 'resilience" means the ability of infrastructure to mitigate, absorb or withstand any damage, disruption, disturbance or interference in order to maintain the functionality, integrity and structural capacity of that infrastructure; "risk category" means a risk category as contemplated in section 20(4); "Secretary for the Police Service" means the Secretary for the Police Service appointed in terms of section 7(1) of the Civilian Secretariat for the Police Service Act, 2011 (Act No. 2 of 2011); "security" includes, but is not limited to-(a) physical security of critical infrastructure; (b) personnel security at critical infrastructure; 35 (c) contingency plans applicable to critical infrastructure; and (d) measures aimed at protecting critical infrastructure; "security manager" means the person appointed in terms of section 24(7); "security measures" means any physical security measure to preserve the availability, integrity or confidentiality of a critical infrastructure, and includes, but 40 is not limited to, physical security measures to protect-(a) any part or component of a critical infrastructure; (b) any physical structure that partly consists of, incorporates or houses information infrastructure; or (c) personnel or other persons at or nearby a critical infrastructure; 45 "security personnel" means any person registered as a security officer in terms of section 21 of the Private Security Industry Regulation Act, 2001 (Act No. 56 of
+"infrastructure" means any building, centre, establishment, facility, installation, pipeline, premises or systems needed for the functioning of society, the Government or enterprises of the Republic, and includes any transport network or network for the delivery of electricity or water but excludes any information infrastructure as contemplated in any legislation on cybersecurity;

+"Minister" means the Cabinet member responsible for policing;

+"National Commissioner" means the National Commissioner of the South 10 African Police Service, appointed in accordance with section 207(1) of the Constitution;

+"national security" has the meaning ascribed to it in section 198 of the Constitution;

+"organ of state" means an 'organ of state' as defined in section 239 of the 15 Constitution:

+"person in control of a critical infrastructure" means-

+- (a) the owner of a critical infrastructure; - (b) the person who, by virtue of- - (i) any right acquired from a person referred to in paragraph (a); - (ii) any other right acquired from any other person whether by way of a public-private partnership or similar agreement; or - (iii) operation of law, occupies, possesses, is in control of, or is responsible for the operation or administration of such a critical infrastructure; or the Head of a Government department or the head of any other organ of state who occupies, possesses, is in control of, or is responsible for the operation or administration of a critical infrastructure, and includes any employee acting in such post, and "person in control of an infrastructure" shall be construed accordingly;

+"police official" means a member of the South African Police Service as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995); "prescribe" means prescribed by regulation;

+"PSIRA" means the Private Security Industry Regulatory Authority established in terms of section 2(1) of the Private Security Industry Regulation Act, 2001 (Act 35 No. 56 of 2001);

+"regulatory measures" means any security measure that must be implemented as provided for in this Act;

+"resilience" means the ability of infrastructure to mitigate, absorb or withstand any damage, disruption, disturbance or interference in order to maintain the functionality, integrity and structural capacity of that infrastructure;

+"risk category" means a risk category as contemplated in section 20(4); "Secretary for the Police Service" means the Secretary for the Police Service appointed in terms of section 7(1) of the Civilian Secretariat for the Police Service Act, 2011 (Act No. 2 of 2011);

+"security" includes, but is not limited to-

+- (a) physical security of critical infrastructure; - (b) personnel security at critical infrastructure; - (c) contingency plans applicable to critical infrastructure; and - (d) measures aimed at protecting critical infrastructure;

+"security manager" means the person appointed in terms of section 24(7);

+"security measures" means any physical security measure to preserve the availability, integrity or confidentiality of a critical infrastructure, and includes, but is not limited to, physical security measures to protect-

+(a) any part or component of a critical infrastructure;

+- (b) any physical structure that partly consists of, incorporates or houses information infrastructure; or - (c) personnel or other persons at or nearby a critical infrastructure;

+"security personnel" means any person registered as a security officer in terms of section 21 of the Private Security Industry Regulation Act, 2001 (Act No. 56 of 60 2001):